From inventing laser lights to being a boxing champ, The Locker profiles three inspirational women who are blazing a serious trail.

 The product came to market in 2014, and has since shifted thousands of units and won acclaim from cyclists and motorists alike.
 One study found that it improved cyclists’ visibility to a bus driver from 72% to 96%.
 Their universal popularity has seen Laserlights adopted by bike share schemes in cities across the globe.

 Emily’s company has since developed a range of rear lights and partnered with community schemes such as The Bike Project, which supplies second hand cycles to refugees.

 It’s been a long journey for Emily, who caught the cycling bug after completing a charity ride from Land’s End to John O’Groats, but it’s all been worth it.
-In February she was named Business Woman of the Year 2017 at the FDM Everywoman in Technology Awards, and in June was named on the Queen’s Birthday Honours list.
+She was named Business Woman of the Year 2017 at the FDM Everywoman in Technology Awards, and in June 2017 was named on the Queen’s Birthday Honours list.

 As she told the BBC: “Life is for living.
 You’ve got to run at it.
 You only get one shot.”